 Your international flight should arrive in either Quito or Guayaquil.
 There are

 several daily nonstop flights from cities in the U.S., South America and Europe.
-You’d then connect on a domestic flight to our closest city Loja (LOH), sometimes overnighting in Quito or Guayaquil.
+You’d then connect on a domestic flight to our closest city Loja (LOH) which often involves staying the night in Quito or Guayaquil.
 Prices for hotels and taxis are reasonable.
-The flights from Quito are on comfortable jets operated by Tame airlines.
-Reservations can be made on .
+The flights from Quito are on comfortable jets operated by Aero Regional airlines.
+Reservations can be made on

-When you’ve purchased your domestic air tickets, write us again and we’ll send out a taxi to pick you up at Loja baggage claim for the ninety-‐minute $40 scenic ride to here through the Andean foothills.
+When you’ve purchased your domestic air tickets, write us again and we’ll send out a taxi to pick you up at Loja baggage claim for the seventy minute $35 to $40 scenic ride to here through the Andean foothills.
 The driver will be holding a Madre Tierra sign, probably with your name on it.
 We recommend you use these prearranged Vilcabamba taxis because they are larger, safe and economical, and they know our location.

-Cuenca has many flights daily from Quito and Guayaquil, and is a four-‐hour ride
+Cuenca has many flights daily from Quito and Guayaquil, and is a 4.5 hour ride

 from Vilcabamba on an excellent new highway over the Andean foothills.
 There’s a

-$12, 3-‐hour van service three times daily from Cuenca to Loja.
+$12, 3.5 hour van service three times daily from Cuenca to Loja.
 Cuenca itself is a

 beautiful old colonial city, well worth visiting.